Company logo | Codica

 Pros

-• With feature-based SaaS pricing, consumers get a clear motivation to upgrade their packages.
+• With feature-based SaaS pricing, consumers are motivated to upgrade their packages.
 This way, they will get extra functionality.

-• It is cost-effective for your clients since they do not have to pay for unnecessary features.
+• This SaaS pricing example is cost-effective for your clients since they do not have to pay for unnecessary features.

 Cons

-• It can be challenging for B2B SaaS companies to predict what features consumers will need more than others.
+• It can be challenging for business-to-business (B2B) SaaS companies to predict what features consumers need more than others.

-• Some customers may find this pricing model disappointing.
+• Some customers may find this pricing strategy disappointing for SaaS companies.
 You can see the problem - they pay monthly fees but still cannot access the full functionality.

 QuickBooks, the accounting software, provides customers with the following packages: